Written by the RxISK Team. Reviewed by Dr. David Healy.

 How common is PSSD?

 The condition can vary in severity between individuals.
-It is likely that some people don’t realize they are suffering from it.
+Some people may not realize they are suffering from it.
 They might have had sexual side effects while on an antidepressant which seemed to resolve when they stopped, but they still notice that their sexual function isn’t the same as it used to be, or that sexual activity feels different.

-How long do sexual side effects last after stopping?
+How long do sexual side effects last?